 The court ruled that the Dream Act is subject to a statewide vote, rejecting a lawsuit by CASA de Maryland, an immigrant rights group, arguing that the law governs appropriation of state funds and, thus, is constitutionally barred from being put before the voters.

 The court moved on this fast: it heard arguments in the case Tuesday and gave its ruling without a written opinion today.

 Keep in mind this is not some free tuition hand out.
-It is people who are already working here who are likely going to stay here who would get in-state tuition rates at public universities and colleges.
+It is people who are already working here who will likely stay here who would get in-state tuition rates at public universities and colleges.

 Obviously, I support the Dream Act.
-We are going to learn a lot about the tolerance of Marylanders in the fall.
+We will learn a lot about the tolerance of Marylanders in the fall.

 You can read more about the Maryland high court’s decision here.